marwan-elgendy/Robusta-Bus-Fleet-Task/README.md

     ```
     cd Robusta-Bus-Fleet-Task
     ```
-2. Configure bash alias for laravel Sail
+2. Install project dependencies
     ```
+    docker run --rm \
+    -u "$(id -u):$(id -g)" \
+    -v "$(pwd):/var/www/html" \
+    -w /var/www/html \
+    laravelsail/php82-composer:latest \
+    composer install --ignore-platform-reqs
+    ```

+3. Configure bash alias for laravel Sail
+    ```
     alias sail='bash vendor/bin/sail'
     ```
-3. Build and Run the project using deatached mode
+4. Build and Run the project using deatached mode
     ```
     sail up -d
     ```
-4. Migrate & Seed the Database
+5. Setup JWT Secrets
     ```
+    sail artisan jwt:secret
+    ```
+6. Migrate & Seed the Database
+    ```
     sail artisan migrate --seed
     ```
-5. Import Postman Collection to test the endpoints
+7. Import Postman Collection to test the endpoints
-6. Try registering a new user or you can log in using these users:
+8. Try registering a new user or you can log in using these users:
     - Admin Account
         - email: admin@gmail.com
         - password: password
     - User Account:
         - email: testuser@gmail.com
         - password: password
-7. After you get the access_token from the login response, you should add it in the collection variables, the name of the variable is bearer_token and it already exists in the Postman collection that comes with the project, you just have to update it.
+9. After you get the access_token from the login response, you should add it in the collection variables, the name of the variable is bearer_token and it already exists in the Postman collection that comes with the project, you just have to update it.
-8. To Stop The Containers Insert this command
+10. To Stop The Containers Insert this command
     ```
     sail stop
     ```